MicrosoftDocs/iis-docs/iis/application-frameworks/install-and-configure-php-on-iis/how-to-configure-and-optimize-the-microsoft-web-platform-for-php.md

 ---
-title: "How to Configure and Optimize the Microsoft Web Platform for PHP | Microsoft Docs"
+title: "How to Configure and Optimize the Microsoft Web Platform for PHP"
 author: rick-anderson
-description: "There are various steps you can take to optimize Windows Server ® 2008 R2 or Windows Server ® 2008, Internet Information Services 7 (IIS 7) and above, and Fa..." ms.author: iiscontent
+description: "There are various steps you can take to optimize Windows Server ® 2008 R2 or Windows Server ® 2008, Internet Information Services 7 (IIS 7) and above, and Fa..." ms.date: 11/15/2009 ms.assetid: d9fd6965-0705-4b33-98cb-49e8b691a9f0
-manager: soshir
-ms.date: 11/15/2009
-ms.topic: article
-ms.assetid: d9fd6965-0705-4b33-98cb-49e8b691a9f0
-ms.technology: iis-appfx
-ms.prod: iis
 msc.legacyurl: /learn/application-frameworks/install-and-configure-php-on-iis/how-to-configure-and-optimize-the-microsoft-web-platform-for-php
 msc.type: authoredcontent
 ---